abemo/bang/cmsi4072-assignments/software-requirements-specification.md

 5.2.5.2 The interpreter shall produce any output that should be printed by the inputted script.

 ## <a name="perform-reqs" id="perform-reqs"/> 5.3 Performance Requirements

+### <a name="consistency" id="consistency"/> 5.3.1 Consistency

+5.3.1.1 The language shall be deterministic.
+<br/>&emsp;&emsp;&emsp;&nbsp;&nbsp;The language should produce the same output for the multiple runs of the same operation.
+<br/>&emsp;&emsp;&emsp;&nbsp;&nbsp;The language should produce the same data type as output for multiple expressions using the same data types and operator.